Automattic/pym-shortcode/docs/readme.md

 ### Is `Pym.js` or this plugin dependent on jQuery or any other library?

-Nope, all the required JavaScript is self-contained in `pym.v1.min.js`.
+Nope, all the required JavaScript is self-contained in the plugin-provided copy of `pym.v1.min.js`.
 The shortcode will enqueue `pym.v1.min.js` when necessary.
 You will need to include `pym.v1.min.js` on the embedded page, however.

 ### What is the URL for `pym.v1.min.js`?